UPSC CDS Exam(I) notification released at upsc.gov.in; here’s direct link to apply

 The Union Public Service Commission (UPSC) has started the online application process for the recruitment of the UPSC Combined Defence Services Examination (UPSC CDS) I Exam 2025.
 Eligible candidates can fill out their application form through the official website upsc.gov.in till December 31, 2024.

 Candidates can also correct their application form from January 1, 2025, to January 7, 2025.
-M. The e-Admit Card will be issued on the last working day of the preceding week of the examination date.
+The e-Admit Card will be issued on the last working day of the preceding week of the examination date.
 This recruitment drive aims to hire 457 posts.

 Here’s the official notification.